alexandra-mara/docs/docs/guides/steth-integration-guide.md

 wstETH and stETH tokens implement the ERC20 Permit extension allowing approvals to be made via signatures, as defined in [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612).

 The `permit` method allows users to modify the allowance using a signed message, instead of through `msg.sender`.
-By not relying on `approve` method, you can build interfaces that will approve and use wstETH in one tx.
+By not relying on the `approve` method, you can build interfaces that will approve and use wstETH in one tx.

 ## Staking rate limits